1. Getting Started

 ]

-When max_bars is enabled, the first message you receive will contain up to 25,000 recent bars in the series property, followed by subsequent updates with single bars.
+When you connect (or reconnect), the first message will contain the most recent max_dp bars in the series property, followed by real-time updates with single bars.

 Automatic Re-subscription